Claude Code Is One Tool With Four Different Personalities

 - 5 min read

 I spent some days bouncing between Claude Code environments.
-CLI on my Mac.
-Web interface in the browser.
-Quick checks on my iPhone while grabbing green tea.
+I used the CLI on my Mac, the web interface in my browser, and did quick checks on my iPhone while grabbing green tea.

 Same AI.
 Same repo.
 Wildly different experiences.